Cody-and-Rohan-s-Projects/Circuit-Analysis-Calculator/README.md

 1. Download the latest release from the [Releases](https://github.com/Cody-and-Rohan-s-Projects/Circuit-Analyser/releases) tab.
 2. If you download a zip file, unzip and extract the release into another folder.
+3. Follow the corresponding steps based on your operating system.

 ### Windows:
 <ol>